Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/values-promotions-update.md

 ### Update a Promotion [PATCH /values/promotions/{id}]

 + Parameter
-    + id (string) - the id of the Promotion to modify.
+    + id (string) - the ID of the Promotion to modify.

 + Request (application/merge-patch+json)